2mol/juricho.me/content/_index.md

 I enjoy typed functional programming.
 I write F# at my day-job, and I co-organise [ZuriHac](http://zurihac.com/), a European Haskell Hackathon.
 I tend to reach for Elm for doing frontend work.

-Apart from that, I love working on infrastructure.
-Terraform, any of the big cloud providers, architecture work, you name it.
+Apart from coding, I love working on infrastructure.
+I've done almost anything on that spectrum: The 3 big cloud providers, CI/CD, containerised services, infrastructure-as-code, DevOps, architecting new systems, big data platforms, and even security.

-A long time ago I wrote a master's thesis on [hyperelliptic curves](/files/masterarbeit-hyperelliptic_curves-juri.pdf).
-It has illustrations!
-I managed to prove new things (although without an immediately obvious practical application).
-I'm still proud of it, even though I probably don't understand my own proofs anymore.
+A long time ago I studied pure math and ended up writing a master's thesis on [hyperelliptic curves](/files/masterarbeit-hyperelliptic_curves-juri.pdf) under a [delightfully excellent supervisor](https://en.wikipedia.org/wiki/David_Masser).
+I managed to prove something new, and it even has illustrations!
+I'm still proud of it, although I can't claim to still understand my own proofs.

 In my personal time I like to do woodworking, go climbing, and start too many projects.